Premier League relegation battle analysed: Who is going down?

-The battle for Premier League survival continued on Friday as Norwich's losing run continued against Southampton - but which teams are best placed to avoid the drop?
+The battle for Premier League survival continued across the weekend with Norwich, Leeds, Everton and Brentford all dropping points - but which teams are best placed to avoid the drop?

-Only seven points separate the seven sides at the bottom of the table.
-An upturn in results for Newcastle has seen Everton, Brentford and Leeds dragged into a relegation scrap.
-The Bees have picked up just one point from their last seven games, while Marcelo Bielsa's side have only two wins from their last 10 matches.
+Only eight points separate the seven sides at the bottom of the table.
+An upturn in results for Newcastle, including victory in a six-pointer against Brentford, has seen the Bees, Everton and Leeds dragged into the relegation scrap.

-Burnley and Watford breathed life into their survival battles with rare wins.
-Watford broke their scoring duck under Roy Hodgson at the fourth attempt with a 1-0 win at Aston Villa, moving them to within four points of safety.
+Brentford have picked up just one point from their last eight games following the 2-0 loss to Newcastle - who have won four of their last five games - while Leeds sacked Marcelo Bielsa in the wake of the 4-0 loss at home to Spurs.

-The Clarets, meanwhile, picked up an unprecedented second win in succession when they followed up a 3-0 victory away at Brighton by sneaking past Tottenham thanks to a Ben Mee header on Wednesday night.
+Leeds are in a precarious position in 16th with the second-worst goal difference in the division (-31), and will find themselves in the relegation zone if Everton and Burnley - the teams immediately below them - pick up points from their games in hand.

 Trending